wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/3-practice-customer-service.md

 1. Under **Rule Criteria**, in the **If Conditions** section, specify the conditions that the case will be routed under.
 For example, specify "Case – Service Level – Equals - Gold".
 1. Under **Then Conditions**, specify the queue to route the case to.
 For example, select the **Gold** queue.
 1. Select **Save** and then **Close**.
-1. Repeat for each additional queue you need to route items to.
+1. Repeat steps 6 through 10 for each additional queue you need to route items to.
 1. On the **Routing Rule Set** record, select **Activate**.

 ### Scenario five: Manage a case